Originally Published on : March, 17 - 2017Updated on: June 25 - 2022 From a…

 More often than not, people turn to the Internet when they have a problem.
 Searching for solutions is easy — but is your business a potential problem solver?
 With a professional website, you position your business as a solution for your customers’ needs.
 Plus, you can optimize your site with search terms related to your industry.
 This will expose your business to new customers.

 Please, understand this: Customers ARE NOT looking for you on the Internet; they are looking for solutions to their problems.
 And where do they go?
-Since 2000 they go to the search engines, specifically a 97% of them go to Google, and what does Google do?
-It shows 2 kind of results: The websites of the people that pay ads, and the websites of the people invest in an excellent website with advanced SEO techniques.
+Since 2000 they go to the search engines, specifically a 93% of them go to Google, and what does Google do?
+It shows 2 kind of results: The websites of the people that pay ads, and the websites of the people that invest in an excellent website with advanced SEO techniques.
+It’s for that reason that Bill Gates’s phrase is so valid.

 One misconception about websites is that they’re only for national companies or worldwide corporations with audiences around the globe.
 Actually, websites are just as, if not more, beneficial for small businesses.
 In fact, it’s a great way to connect with locals.
 You can see some stats in this link…